An intrinsic kinematic relation $\boldsymbol{c=\frac{c_{0}}{H_{0}}\,\dot{a}}\,$ inferred from Type Ia supernovae

-A historical analogy would illuminate our approach.
-Between 1600 and 1619, Johannes Kepler took up the challenge of deciphering Tycho Brahe\textquoteright s catalog of planetary motions.
-Kepler made a breakthrough in conceiving that planets move in elliptical orbits instead of circular or oval shapes.
-This parsimonious functional form of orbits readily allowed him to establish, from Tycho\textquoteright s catalog, his three laws of planetary motions.
-The Keplerian Laws would later prove instrumental for Isaac Newton to deduce his inverse-square law of gravitation, $F_{\,\text{grav}}\propto1/r^{2}$.
-It is essential to note that \emph{Kepler\textquoteright s approach was purely empirical}; he did not a priori assume any specific law for gravitational attraction between the Sun and the planets.
-Rather, he sought to decipher ``how'' the planets move (viz. the \emph{kinematics}), without delving into ``why'' they move in such fashion (viz. the \emph{dynamics})---a feat that Newton later accomplished based on the planetary kinematics that Kepler had established.

-Remarkably, in our new approach to the Pantheon Catalog of SNeIa, the contour plots conform to the relation $(1+\zeta)\,\mu=1$, as evidenced in the lower panel of Figure \ref{fig:mu-nu}.\lb It is essential to emphasize that\emph{ there is no a priori theoretical reason why this relation should hold}; yet observational data confirms it \emph{posterior}{} as a phenomenological fact.\lb As such, \emph{the relation constitutes a new empirical ``law''}, akin to the Keplerian Laws with regard to Tycho Brahe\textquoteright s catalog of planetary motions.\vs\vs
+Remarkably, in our approach to the Hubble diagram of SNeIa, the contour plots conform to the relation $(1+\zeta)\,\mu=1$, as evidenced in the lower panel of Fig.\,\ref{fig:mu-nu}.
+It is essential to emphasize that\emph{ there is no a priori theoretical reason why this relation should hold}; yet observational data support it \emph{a posteriori} as an empirical fact.\vs\vs

-The implications of the relation $(1+\zeta)\,\mu\!=\!1$ are both immediate and profound: it indicates that \emph{the speed of light $c$ is strictly proportional to the cosmic expansion rate $da/dt$ at all instants during the late-time epoch}---a striking and distinct feature that is absent in the $\Lambda$CDM model. \lb Consequently, as discussed in Corollaries 4 and 5, the exact proportionality $c\propto da/dt$ naturally explains late-time acceleration and produces an infinite cosmological horizon, all without necessitating the inclusion of DE and inflation.
-Furthermore, it reflects a \emph{self-invariant}{} cosmic evolution, as outlined in Corollaries 3 and 6.\vs\vs
+The empirical relation $(1+\zeta)\,\mu\!=\!1$ has far-reaching consequences: it indicates that \emph{the speed of light $c$ is strictly proportional to the cosmic expansion rate $da/dt$ at all instants during the late-time epoch}---a striking feature that is absent in the $\Lambda$CDM model.
+Consequently, as discussed in Discussions 4 and 5, the exact kinematic relation $c=c_{0}\,H_{0}^{-1}\,\dot{a}$ naturally explains late-time acceleration and produces an infinite cosmological horizon, all without necessitating the inclusion of DE and inflation.\vs\vs